 Saint Symeon was one of the four sons of Joseph, the betrothed of the Most Holy Theotokos, which he acquired from his first wife.
 The other three were James the first hierarch of Jerusalem, Joses and Judas.
 He was also called Simon, which is a diminutive of the name Symeon, just like the Apostle Peter in the beginning of his Catholic Epistle is called Symeon (Acts 15:14; 2 Peter 1:1).

 He became the second Bishop of Jerusalem after his brother James.
 He pastored his flock in a manner pleasing to God for more than twenty years, with much toil and sweat, and he led many Greeks and Jews who were in error to the knowledge of God.
 Having suffered much for the faith, he was perfected by martyrdom.
 He was crucified like his brother yet Lord and Teacher Jesus Christ in 98 A.D., at the age of one hundred and twenty years.
-In his iambic verses we read the following: "As a sibling of the Lord, Symeon, you suffered, as a brother of the Lord you hung on the wood."
+In his iambic verses we read the following: "As a brother of the Lord, Symeon, you suffered, as a brother of the Lord you hung on the wood."

 The God-pleasing life and crucifixion death of Symeon give us the opportunity to emphasize the following: